Stan Hitchcock: Early life and education

 After he finished school, Hitchcock joined the United States Navy in 1954 and was stationed on the USS Bryce Canyon (AD-36) in Long Beach, California, from 1955 to 1957.
 While on the USS Bryce Canyon, he was the leader of the ship's band, "The Bryce Canyon Troubadours", which played country music.
 He completed four years of service in the navy, leaving in 1958.

+Career

+Music

 After the Navy, Hitchcock was discovered by Red Foley and invited to his show.
 He then began his musical career and signed a contract with Columbia Records.

-Musical career

 Hitchcock released his first recordings in 1961, but missed the chart positions.
 Six years later, he switched labels and became Epic Records' first country music artist.
 He landed his biggest hit there in 1969 with Honey I'm Home, which reached number 17 on the country charts.
 After moving to GRT Records, however, he only had minor hits in the early 1970s.
 After another move to MMI Records in 1978, he reached the charts a few more times, most recently with the single She Sings Amazing Grace, which appeared in 1981.